 Navigating Medicare when it comes to Home Care in NYC

-Among home health care companies in New York City, home care can provide numerous services for an elderly individual in their home when they are sick or may be wounded.
+Among home health care companies in New York City, home care can provide numerous services for elderly individuals in their homes when they are sick or may be wounded.
 Examples of services that home health services can provide are wound care, patient and caregiver education, intravenous therapy, nutrition therapy, injection, or monitoring of serious sicknesses.
 Home health care facilities strive to treat illness and injuries.
-They also push to help elderly individuals regain independent and become self-sufficient.
+They also push to help elderly individuals regain independence and become self-sufficient.

 In order to start Home health care services a doctor’s order is needed to start care.

 Once a doctor’s order is complete a home health care agency will usually order an initial assessment within the individual’s home to create a care plan and to discuss the wants and needs of the client.
 Home health agencies also keep in contact with each client’s doctors in order to talk about care and give progress updates.

 Additionally, home health agencies can have their staff assist with eating or drinking, checking blood pressure, heart rate, blood pressure, and breathing.
 They can ensure a client is taking their medication correctly but Home Health Aides are not allowed to touch medication.
 Furthermore, staff from a home health agency can check to see if the patient is in pain, on their safety in the home, teach self-care, and coordinate care on a regular basis between doctors, agencies, etc.

 For elderly individuals covered by Medicare Part A (hospital insurance) and/or Medicare Part B (medical insurance) there are certain home health services that are eligible for coverage.